ashoover/heic2pdf/README.md

    cd heic2pdf

 ## Binary
-An .exe has been built using pyinstaller and is located in the dist directory
+A windows binary (.exe) has been built using pyinstaller and is located in the dist directory